Mbed-TLS/mbedtls/docs/getting_started.md

 ### Signing a message using RSA

-Mbed Crypto supports encrypting, decrypting, signing and verifying messages using public key signature algorithms, such as RSA or ECDSA.
+Mbed TLS supports encrypting, decrypting, signing and verifying messages using public key signature algorithms, such as RSA or ECDSA.

 **Prerequisites to performing asymmetric signature operations:**
 * Initialize the library with a successful call to `psa_crypto_init()`.